Akuli/math-tutorial/geometry-and-trig.rst

 on.
 It's also possible to measure angles in radians, but we'll look into that later.

-Note that both angles are measured up from a horizontal line.
-Measuring them like that is a standard that this tutorial uses and people are familiar with.
-You can also measure angles that go down like that; for example, 270° would be straight down (that's 90° less than a full turn).
+Note that both angles are measured down from a horizontal line because that's a standard in programming.
+In math angles are usually measured up from a horizontal line.

 We can solve our problem by taking the 30° angle sign and moving it like
 this: